cosmos72/schemesh/doc/lineedit/ansi.md

 `(white+ a string)`   appends string to the current text, highlighting it in bold/bright white foreground

-`(color a col-seq string)` is a general-purpose string highliting function: appends string to the current text, highlighting it with specified ansi attribute.
+`(color a col-seq string)` is a general-purpose string highlighting function: appends string to the current text, highlighting it with specified ansi attribute.
   The argument `col-seq` must be a string containing a semicolon-separated list of ansi colors codes supported by the current terminal.
-Some examples supported by most terminals:
+Some codes supported by most terminals:
 - `"0"`  reset foreground, background and bright or bold to default
 - `"1"`  bright or bold foreground
 - `"30"` black   foreground